William-Schutte/William-Schutte/README.md

 ### Hello, I'm Will! 👋

 I am a chemical engineer and life-long learner.
-I am currently mastering new skills, languages, and frameworks.
-My areas of expertise include: JavaScript, React, Express, and front-end web development.
+I am currently mastering new skills, languages, and frameworks with the hope of becoming a full-time software engineer.
+My areas of expertise include:
+JavaScript, React, Express, and front-end web development.

 - 🌱 I’m currently learning front-end development and finishing up a professional Web Developer certificate.
 - 👯 I’m looking to collaborate on ...